binaryfigments/caa/README.md

-# caa
+# CAA

-CAA check module in Golang.
+CAA check library in Golang.
+Using https://github.com/miekg/dns for the DNS lookups.

 ## Notes